Marantidismanos/Emmanouil-Marantidis---Implementation-of-a-Classifier-System/Description of the Project.md

 	};

 Purpose: Represents a rule with a condition, action, and strength.
 Components:

-  condition: A string representing the condition part of the rule.
+-condition: A string representing the condition part of the rule.

-  action: A string representing the action part of the rule.
+-action: A string representing the action part of the rule.

-  strength: A double value representing the strength or effectiveness of the rule.
+-strength: A double value representing the strength or effectiveness of the rule.

 -------------------------------------------------------------------------------------------------